georgysavva/fsdp-in-jax-nnx/README.md

     --experiment_name=${EXP_NAME} \
     --checkpoint_dir={path to a GCP bucket folder}" 2>&1 | tee "$LOGFILE"
 ```
 Now you can run your shell script file.
-It will execute `run_on_tpu.py`, which will download this repository onto the TPU, create the conda env, install the python dependencies, and run `main.py`.
+It will execute `run_on_tpu.py`, which will download this repository onto the TPU, create the conda env, install the Python dependencies, and run `main.py`.
 It will save the checkpoint to the GCP bucket folder and outputs to the `$HOME/outputs/` directory on the TPU machine with index 0.